 More and more seniors are buying homes now as the downsizing trend is in full effect.
 If you’re on the fence about relocating to a new home and dread the thought of house hunting, packing, and moving, you should know that the process is much easier now than it was when you were searching for the perfect house for your growing family.
+To keep active though, be sure to look after yourselves, and certain diet supplements may help - like these.
 These three home-buying tips will help you make sure you get the house you want and the easier move you need.

 Downsizing and decluttering a home

 Just because you know other seniors are downsizing and moving doesn’t mean you need to rush into anything.
 But you should begin preparing to downsize now so that you can move more easily when you do find the right house.
 If you’re not sure where to begin, try taking a critical look at your belongings and start decluttering.
 You may not realize just how much stuff you have until you think about packing each item into boxes for your move; then, you’ll be more than ready to start sorting and deciding what to keep and what to sell, donate, give to loved ones, or throw away.
 Although hanging onto future collectibles like that Game of Thrones Box set may look like a great idea - they take up a lot of room and who reads real books any more apart from our seniors?

 Decluttering is an important first step towards purchasing a home, because the more furniture, clothing, and belongings you have, the more space you’ll need.
 You’ll be defeating the purpose of downsizing if you don’t downsize your possessions but expect to move into a smaller house.
 Go room by room and be honest with yourself when determining what to keep and what to get rid of.
 It’s okay to keep a few sentimental items, but don’t be afraid to give your son his collection of baseball cards or to give your handmade quilts to family members and keep your favorite one.